prodo-dev/prodo/docs/content/02_basics/actions.md

 };
 ```

-Within an action, dispatching an action schedules a child action[^1].
-This will
+Within an action, dispatching an action schedules a child action (for
+dispatching an action in reponse to user input, see [components](./components)).
-not begin execution until the current action has completed, and will see all
+This will not begin execution until the current action has completed, and will
-changes made to the state from the current action.
+see all changes made to the state from the current action.

 Dispatching `parentAction` above will produce the following output: